Canon 5D Mark III vs Nikon D7500

-The Canon EOS 5D Mark III and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in March 2012 and April 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon EOS 5D Mark III and the Nikon D7500 are two digital cameras that were announced, respectively, in March 2012 and April 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (D7500) sensor.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (20 percent) than the Canon 5D Mark III.
 Moreover, the D7500 is markedly lighter (24 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Nikon Lens Catalog (D7500).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 5D Mark III||152 mm||116 mm||76 mm||950 g||950||Y||Mar 2012||3,499|

 |2.||Nikon D7500||136 mm||104 mm||73 mm||720 g||950||Y||Apr 2017||1,299|